Cross-chain insurance marketplace with enhanced capital efficiency

 Our vision is to cover every Web 3 user against the risk of any intentional or inadvertent smart contract attack or bug.
 We aim to do so by efficiently allocating capital and managing risks such that cover buyers need to pay as low a premium as possible while insurance sellers gain competitive interest rates for the risks they undertake.

 Ultimately, while we think Web 3 in itself has a large market size which will only grow with time, it is also belief that the transparency and equal opportunity offered by blockchains and open-source composable protocols such as Tidal are well placed to outcompete traditional monolithic institutions.
 Insurance companies are fraught with tedious claims processes and issues related to mismanagement of capital.
 Tidal, in the long term, will not only cover smart contract related incidents but will also seek to disintermediate the trillion-dollar traditional insurance business with it s crowd-sourced risk management models and capital pool.

 Tidal offers a number of innovative and unique features:

-Over-leveraged insurance pools A set of protocols all backed by a common over-leveraged reserve to increase capital efficiency.
+- Over-leveraged mutual coverage pools A set of protocols all backed by a common over-leveraged reserve to increase capital efficiency.

-Auto renewals Insurance purchasers can pre-fund their wallets and have their cover be auto-renewed on a periodic basis.
+- Auto renewals coverage plan Cover buyers can pre-fund their wallets and have their cover be auto-renewed on a weekly basis.